dreadwrr/pycalculator/README.md

 scientific calculator <br>

-two modes regular and scientific <br>
-regular mode uses floats which are 14 to 15 decimals <br><br>
+two modes regular and scientific. regular mode uses floats which are 14 to 15 decimals. scientific uses mpmath for arbitrary precision if installed which can also use gmpy2 package. to work at 70 decimal precision or above  <br>

 alternative block theme <br>
-uses mpmath for arbitrary precision if installed which can also use gmpy2 package. to work at 70 decimal precision or above<br>
 has exponent threshold <br>
 expression history view and logging <br><br>